gvwilson/sdxpy/en/src/templating/index.md

 Notice that this class adds strings to an array and joins them all right at the end rather than concatenating strings repeatedly.
-Doing this is more efficient and also helps with debugging, since each string in the array corresponds to a single method call.
+Doing this is more efficient;
+it also helps with debugging,
+since each string in the array corresponds to a single method call.
 {: .continue}